MODELING the BC&G in S (1:64) Scale

 In 2008, S HELPER SERVICE introduced a BC&G hopper in four road numbers.
 It is a beautiful model with exceptional detail throughout and correct BC&G lettering.
 For anyone interested in modeling the BC&G, this car is for you!
 A string of them on a 1930s era layout would look great and at least six are needed on a 1950s era layout in MOW service.

-One of the more intersting cars owned by the ERC&L company were the Clark side-dump gondolas.
+Some of the more interesting cars owned by the ERC&L company were the Clark side-dump gondolas.
 These gons emptied by tipping to the side with the body being tipped to one side or the other by large air cylinders on each end.
 The ERC&L had 20 or more of these in gob service and then in the late 1950s about six went into MOW service on the BC&G after gob began being moved by truck.
 It appears that 3 were in service when the road closed.
 There are no S scale models of this car (although American Flyer built a similar, though crude, automatic dumping car) so I scratch built two of the cars, numbers 202 and 203.
 I obtained a copy of a 1917 manufacturers general arrangement drawing to guide the construction.
-The cars are made from styrene and are fitted with S HELPER SERVICE excellent free-rolling trucks.
+The cars are made from styrene and are fitted with S Helper Service's excellent free-rolling trucks.
 The air cylinders on the ends are 'O' scale items.

 ERC&L PLYMOUTH #20